thejohnfreeman/project-template-cpp/README.md

 ## Structure

-Each package follows a strict structure that brings a few benefits:
+Each package follows a strict structure that is highly opinionated.
+The basic idea is to [minimize your options][6] and [make a decision][8] while [following conventions][7].
+This yields a few benefits:

 - Newcomers can quickly orient themselves to a package.
 - Contributors don't have to spend any time thinking about where to place new files.
-- Tools can make assumptions that let them handle as much heavy lifting and boilerplate for users as possible.
+- Tools can make assumptions that let them handle as much heavy lifting and boilerplate as possible.

 Each package is a collection of: